Skip to main content

 Internships require a minimum three-month commitment.
 Starting and ending dates are flexible.
 Applicants should be available to work 15-20 hours per week.

-• You are a current undergraduate student (or recent graduate) in the following (or related) scientific disciplines: Biology, Environmental Sciences, and Oceanography/Marine Science.
+• You must be a current undergraduate student (or recent graduate) in the following (or related) scientific disciplines: Biology, Environmental Sciences, and Oceanography/Marine Science.

-• You are willing to work with often smelly and rotten eggs
+• You must be willing to work with often smelly and rotten sea turtle eggs.

-• You have working knowledge of Microsoft Office suite (Excel at a minimum, Access is a plus)
+• You must have working knowledge of Microsoft Office suite (Excel at a minimum, Access is a plus).

 If you are interested in applying for an internship with the Fish and Wildlife Research Institute, the following information is required: